Deployment

 deployment.resources.requests

-The number of pods a node can run based on the memory request is: 4096Mi / 256Mi = 16
+• Based on memory requests, the number of pods that can run on each node is: 4096Mi / 256Mi = 16

-The number of pods a node can run, with or without actual load, is then 10.
+The maximum number of pods that can run on each node, with or without load in the solution, is 10.

 deployment.resources.limits

-If a pod tries to use more CPU than the limit it is throttled.
+If a pod tries to use more CPU than what is set as a limit, it will be throttled.

-If a pod tries to allocate more memory than the limit it is terminated with an Out Of Memory (OOM) error
+If a pod attempts to allocate more memory than what is set as a limit, it will be terminated with an Out Of Memory (OOM) error.

 Linkerd